EveryVoiceTTS/EveryVoice/docs/install.md

 	conda activate EveryVoice
 	```
 	Add the option `--cuda CUDA_VERSION` if you need to override the default CUDA version, or `--cpu` to use Torch compiled for CPU use only.

+## Using Pip

+We hope direct installation from PyPI will work:

+ - Follow the [PyTorch installation instructions](https://pytorch.org/get-started/locally/) relevant to your hardware, but specify version 2.1.0: `torch==2.1.0`, and `torchaudio==2.1.0`.

+ - Install EveryVoice:

+       pip install everyvoice

 ## Manual installation